maxkagamine/Kagamine.Extensions/README.md

 await db.SaveChangesAsync();
 ```

+> [!TIP]
+> If it makes sense for your application, consider using IDbContextFactory instead and [creating a new context for each unit of work](https://github.com/maxkagamine/Serifu.org/blob/master/Serifu.Data.Sqlite/SqliteService.cs).
+Doing so can avoid the sort of "[spooky action at a distance](https://en.wikipedia.org/wiki/Action_at_a_distance_(computer_programming))" (other parts of the code affecting the state of the change tracker unpredictably) that makes doing something like this necessary.

 ### ToHashSetAsync&lt;T&gt;()

-_.NET 8 only, as this was made official in EF 9._
+⚠ **Removed in v2.0.0, as this was made official in EF 9.
+Older projects can copy the method [from here](https://github.com/maxkagamine/Kagamine.Extensions/blob/v1.10.2/Kagamine.Extensions.EntityFramework/EntityFrameworkExtensions.cs).**

 Mirrors ToArrayAsync and ToListAsync.
 Implemented using `await foreach`, like the other two, making it slightly more performant than doing ToListAsync then ToHashSet :